Nonprofit and public sector partners apply through our Requests for Ideas and our General Application.

 Requests for Ideas

 We use Requests for Ideas (RFIs) to solicit great ideas for a specific strategic effort.
 Those requests enable us to focus our funding on critical topics and cultivate partnerships with a variety of organizations.
 Each RFI has specific guidance about topics, timelines, and other funding considerations.
-We currently have three active RFIs, and all are accepting ideas until July 16, 2021.
+We currently have four active RFIs, and all are accepting ideas until July 16, 2021.
 The links below provide detailed guidance about each RFI.

 - Career Readiness for all Ages